MTG: Mapless Trajectory Generator with Traversability Coverage for Outdoor Navigation: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We present MTG, a novel mapless trajectory generation method for autonomous mobile robots.
-We introduce an innovative trajectory generation architecture that incorporates Conditional Variational Autoencoder (CVAE) with an attention mechanism.
+We introduce an innovative trajectory generation architecture that incorporates a Conditional Variational Autoencoder (CVAE) with an attention mechanism.
 We also propose novel loss functions that account for traversability, diversity, and coverage constraints.
 We demonstrate superior performance in terms of coverage of traversable areas and feasibility of the trajectories compared to SOTA methods.
 This work can be used in the future for extensive global planning tasks.

 This work has some limitations.
-Current dataset only provides front view of the Lidar, thereby limiting the robot's ability to generate trajectories behind it.
+The current dataset only provides a front view of the Lidar, thereby limiting the robot's ability to generate trajectories behind it.
 The traversability map also requires more manual labor before training.
-We plan to address these issues in the future work.
+We plan to address these issues in future work.